How a Criminal Conviction Impacts Other Areas of Your Life

 Even if you are only charged with a crime, it will show up on your criminal record.
 This will be visible to anyone who cares to look.
 In addition to formal background checks and access through the New Jersey public records system, there are numerous other resources that allow others to see incidents that may have occurred in your past.
 Despite the fact that you may have been cleared of your charges, even the mere accusation of a crime can damage your reputation and may be used against you in a variety of scenarios.

 If you have been charged and convicted in a criminal matter, the potential ramifications are even more severe.
 Criminal charges can work against for years into the future, hindering your prospects in personal, professional, and legal matters.
 Places where these impacts are likely to be most severe include:

-● Non-profit work: You may be eligible to work with certain types of charities or non- profits as a result of your criminal past.
+- Non-profit work: You may not be eligible to work with certain types of charities or nonprofits as a result of your criminal past.

-● Obtaining licenses: Having a criminal record could prevent you from jeopardize your driving privileges or prevent you from obtaining certain business licenses.
+- Obtaining licenses: Having a criminal record could prevent you from taking full advantage of your driving privileges or prevent you from obtaining certain business licenses.

 - Obtaining housing or personal loans: A criminal conviction can cause you to be denied certain types of loans and can hinder your approval on job applications.